Our Team

 Psychologist

-Emma also has a degree in Social Work and available for professional supervision for Social Workers, offering supervision support through the mental health accreditation process.
+Emma is an EMDR accredited consultant with EMDRAA (EMDR Association Australia) and is available for EMDR consultation and to assist practitioners to work towards EMDRAA accreditation.
+She also holds additional qualifications in Social Work and Nutrition, and is available for professional supervision for Social Workers, offering support through the mental health accreditation process.

 MProfPsych, GradCert Counseling, BA (Hons), MAPS